microsoft/everyonecancode/README.md

 - Connect your application with the services.
 This shows the entire lifecycle and brings together best of both worlds.
 - Trainers will suggest a long list of online courses to get started and to get a deeper dive into the technologies.

-Furthermore, all Anyone Can Code graduates are invited to join our [AI Developer College](https://github.com/azuredevcollege/aidevcollege) or
+Furthermore, all Everyone Can Code graduates are invited to join our [AI Developer College](https://github.com/azuredevcollege/aidevcollege) or
 [Azure Developer College](https://github.com/azuredevcollege/trainingdays).

 <div align="center">